 Fuko ended up spending over two weeks in the village near the outskirts of the Forest of Inuyasha.
-In that short amount of time, Shippo learned several new tricks and improved greatly on the ones he already knew and Kaede couldn't find one reason to use the wooden bracelet she had fashioned to hold the subduing spell.
-By the first week's end, Kaede could tell the young kitsune had formed a special attachment to the female inu youkai- he followed her everywhere and brought her presents, like a flowers and smooth river stones.
-Shippo's instruction time went much more smoothly than even he expected, and it turned out that the boy was an avid student.
+In that short amount of time, Shippo learned several new tricks and improved greatly on the ones he already knew.
+Kaede didn't find one reason to use the wooden bracelet she had fashioned to hold the subduing spell.
+By the first week's end, Kaede could tell the young kitsune had formed a special attachment to the female inu youkai—he followed her everywhere and brought her presents like flowers and smooth river stones.
+Shippo's instruction time went much more smoothly than even he expected.
+It turned out that the boy was an avid student.
 Fuko encouraged him to write down what he could remember of her teachings every night so that, if he ran into problems with his magic later on, he could fall back on his notes.
-Sometimes, during his play with the village children, he'd turn toward Fuko- she was always about somewhere- and wave for no particular reason.
+Sometimes, during his play with the village children, he would turn toward Fuko (she was always about somewhere) and wave for no particular reason.
 The demoness would always happen to look up in time to see the gesture and wave back.
 By the end of the second week, the other children got over their shyness and would watch Fuko teach, especially when she was demonstrating something new, and some of the adults would greet Fuko warmly when they crossed paths.
-She reminded them all of Inuyasha, because of her ears, mostly- their personalities were certainly nothing alike- and also because of her goodness and strength.
-Many of the villagers grew accustom to begging favors and small chores in return for food or refreshments, and Fuko was happy to oblige.
+She reminded them all of Inuyasha—because of her ears, mostly, since their personalities were certainly nothing alike—and also because of her goodness and strength.
+Many of the villagers grew accustom to begging favors and small chores in return for food or refreshments and Fuko seemed happy to oblige.
 She had become a strange fixture in the village, if not loved by all, then quietly tolerated.

 On the sixteenth day of her stay, Shippo woke feeling hopeful.
-Fuko seemed really happy here, and she was so nice that everyone liked her.
-Sometimes she could be a little weird, like when she insisted on sleeping on Kaede's roof on clear nights or when she suddenly jumped into the river flowing through the village for no reason or when she called him 'Po' as if his name wasn't short enough already, but she was sweet and smart and strong and pretty and so fast!
+Fuko seemed really happy here and she was so nice that everyone liked her.
+Sometimes she could be a little weird, like when she insisted on sleeping on Kaede's roof even on cloudy nights or when she suddenly jumped into the river flowing through the village for no reason or when she called him 'Po' as if his name wasn't short enough already, but she was sweet and smart and strong and pretty and so fast!
 Sometimes all he could do was gape at her, she was so fast!
-Faster than Inuyasha and Shippo's cat demon friend, Kirara, and the wolf demon, Koga, combined!
-One day, she'd put him on her back to take him to a nearby cliff-side so he could practice different types of aerial attacks and he was so dizzy when they got there that they had to take a break before they even began.
+Faster than Inuyasha and Shippo's cat demon friend Kirara and the wolf demon Koga combined!
+One day, she put him on her back to take him to a nearby cliff side so that he could practice different types of aerial attacks, and he had been so dizzy when they got there that they had to take a break before they even began!
 Everything around them had gone streaky and nauseating when she ran, and Shippo just couldn't figure out how she avoided running into everything.
-She'd told him that she was just used to it, but he didn't know if anyone could get used to moving like that.
+She'd told him that she was simply used to it, but he didn't know if just anyone could get used to moving like that.

 Shippo hopped out of the hut and stretched his aching body.
 With his new training regiment, he seemed to be achy all the time, but Fuko had explained that all his activities were simply exacerbating his growing pains, whatever those were.
 All Shippo knew was that the ache was making him stronger, so he didn't complain.
 Much.